 - A member of the public had received an answer phone message, apparently intended for the patient’s GP, from an elderly patient who was experiencing breathing problems.
 The patient sounded very breathless, and requested an urgent GP visit.
 The member of the public was concerned as she had no details of the patient’s phone number, but did have most of the address.
 We were able to confirm that we had not attended on that day.
 Our control room was contacted and an ambulance was dispatched to ensure the patient was safe and well.
 It was subsequently identified that the patient is a frequent caller and action is being taken to establish a care plan approach.

-- A patient’s family was unhappy with the care provided and at the apparent lack of urgency of the attending staff, particularly at the time the crew were on scene; the family were concerned that the patient’s condition, later identified as severe bleeding in the brain, could have been alleviated if the crew had acted appropriately.
-A comprehensive response was provided explaining the clinical care provided and that the on–scene time was reasonable in the circumstances.
+- A patient’s family was unhappy with the care provided and at the apparent lack of urgency of the attending staff.
+The family were concerned that the patient’s condition, later identified as severe bleeding in the brain, could have been alleviated if the crew had acted appropriately.
+A comprehensive response was provided explaining that the clinical care provided was appropriate and that the on–scene time was reasonable in the circumstances.
 The learning point was the need to better communicate with relatives so as to enable improved understanding of the care and treatment provided.